frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

 Top-down design offers a holistic approach, allowing for better system integration, consistency, and is more parametric.
 Bottom-up design offers flexibility and independence in designing individual parts.
 In FRC robot design, top-down approach is favored as system integration is often the most challenging aspect.
 Top-down ensures that the robot architecture dictates part design.

-To achieve this, a master sketch is utilized.
-The master sketch captures the major dimensions of each mechanism, field element interactions, and robot size constraints all in one place.
-Then, we can insert this sketch into each mechanism's part studio and model the individual components around the imported layout sketch.
+To achieve this, a *master sketch* is utilized.
+A master sketch is a series of sketches that capture the major dimensions of each mechanism, field element interactions, and robot size constraints.
+Then, the master sketch(es) are inserted into each mechanism's part studio and the individual components are then modeled around the imported layout sketch.
 More information on master sketches can be found on the [Master Sketch Best Practices](/best-practices/mastersketch-setup/) page.

 <center><img src="\img\design-guide\stage1b\exampleMasterSketch.webp" style="width:60%"></center>
 <center>*Example of robot master sketches.
 Each mechanism has a number of layout sketches that capture the important details.*</center>